IIIF/website/source/community/groups/framework.md

   * **Documents**: IIIF uses the [IIIF Google Drive][iiif-drive] as a common platform to produce and organize its documents.
 Each Community Group should use this as a place for collaborative note taking and storing relevant documents.

-  * **Code Repositories**: GitHub is widely used within IIIF for code, documentation and issue tracking.
+  * **Code repositories**: GitHub is widely used within IIIF for code, documentation and issue tracking.
 The IIIF organization (<https://github.com/IIIF>) is used for core community products (such as the iiif.io website, technical infrastructure and specifications).
 Groups are encouraged to make use of GitHub repositories to manage the production of their deliverables and tracking issues and actions.

-  * **Working Meetings**: IIIF groups are encouraged to participate in regular in-person IIIF events, including helping to shape the agenda and allocating time/space for group discussion.
+  * **Working meetings**: IIIF groups are encouraged to participate in regular in-person IIIF events, including helping to shape the agenda and allocating time/space for group discussion.

 ## IIIF Community Groups

 Community Groups provide interest-specific forums for general discussion, brainstorming, sharing of use cases and demos, as well as working to produce tutorials and presentations based on existing IIIF APIs.
 Content-specific best practices and guides may be produced from Community Groups in conjunction with the wider community and technical editors.
 While technical issues related to existing APIs may arise from within Community Groups, such issues will need to be raised to the wider community via the [IIIF-Discuss][iiif-discuss] email list, and upon discussion added as issues to GitHub for prioritization and action as necessary.

-### Community Group Formation and Approval
+### Community Group formation and approval

   * Community Groups should emerge naturally from discussions and needs within the community.
 The focus, scope and objectives of the group are ideally identified via open discussion on the [IIIF-Discuss][iiif-discuss] email list.
   * Community Groups can be formed as needed by sending a lightweight statement of the topic, scope, and objectives of discussion for the proposed Community Group to the IIIF staff at <admin@iiif.io>.
 Proposals will then be assessed by the IIIF Coordinating Committee.